timescale/docs/quick-start/index.md

 ---
-title: Language quick starts
+title: Code quick starts
 excerpt: Get started with TimescaleDB and your favorite language
 ---

-# Language quick starts
+# Code quick starts

 Here is a collection of quick starts for various programming languages.